harish-prakash/shopping-cart/readme.md

 - Coupon types will change in the future.

 # Design Decisions
-- Cart Ledger - Stores products and coupons preserving the sequence of addition
+- **Cart Ledger** Stores products and coupons preserving the sequence of addition
-- Inversion of Control (IoC) - Evolving nature of coupons can benefit with IoC.
-The coupons operate on the ledger instead of the ledger operating with the coupons.
+- **Inversion of Control (IoC)** Evolving nature of coupons can benefit from IoC.
+Coupons operate on the ledger instead of the ledger operating on Coupons.
-- Separation of Concerns (SoC) - Isolate code areas to simplify design and testing
+- **Separation of Concerns (SoC)** Isolate code areas to simplify design and testing
-- Abstraction and Fascade pattern
+- **Abstraction and Fascade pattern**

 # Case study
 Research different types of coupons, interview (pro) shoppers and find a list of coupon types.